 Anthony Maglione, D.M.A.

-Associate Professor of Music; Director of Choral Studies; Oxbridge Music Music, Music Education, Oxbridge Music
+Professor of Music; Director of Choral Studies; Director of the Artist Certificate in Choral Conducting Music, Music Education, Oxbridge Music

 Dr. Anthony Maglione is the Director of Choral Studies and the Robert H. McKee Chair of Music at William Jewell College where, under his direction, the Concert Choir was Runner Up (2nd Place) for the American Prize in Choral Performance, College/University Division in 2015-2016 and 2018-2019.
 In addition to his responsibilities at William Jewell College, he serves as Artist-in-Residence and Choir Master at St. Mary’s Episcopal Church in Kansas City, Conductor Emeritus of the Freelance Ensemble Artists of NJ Symphony Orchestra.
 From 2012 to 2018 he served as Director of the Greater Kansas City AGO Schola Cantorum.